NAACP warns black travelers about flying American Airlines

-The travel advisory issued Tuesday is the latest supported by the nation's oldest and largest civil rights organization, which saw its Missouri chapter in June issue a similar advisory for that state after various cases of alleged discrimination.
+The travel advisory issued Tuesday is the latest from the nation's oldest and largest civil rights organization, which saw its Missouri chapter in June issue a similar advisory for that state after various accusations of discrimination.

 In the case of American Airlines, "the growing list of incidents suggesting racial bias reflects an unacceptable corporate culture and involves behavior that cannot be dismissed as normal or random," newly installed NAACP President Derrick Johnson said in a statement, adding that he wants a meeting with the airline's leadership.